abhishek-kumar-code/Redfish_Public/Specification.md

 The `$expand` query parameter allows a client to request a response that includes not only the requested resource, but additional subordinate or hyperlinked resources in-line.
 The definition of this query parameter follows the [OData-Protocol](#OData-Protocol) specification.

 The `$expand` query parameter has a set of possible values that determine which hyperlinks in a resource are included in the expanded response.
+Some resources may already be expanded due to the resource's schema annotation `AutoExpand`, such as the `Temperature` object in the `Thermal` resource.

 The Redfish-supported values for the `$expand` query parameter are listed in the following table.
 Any other supported syntax for `$expand` is outside the scope of this specification.